The Inclusivity Project 2019

 Judges will base their final decision on which project had the largest positive impact on society.

-- Final Judging - December 19, 2018 - Teams will give a 15 minute presentation (in person) in front of a panel of judges from outside PLRD#25
+Final Judging - Monday, December 16, 2019 - Teams will give a 15 minute presentation (in person) in front of a panel of judges from outside Prairie Land.

-Grand Prize: Two week cultural immersion trip to GERMANY.
-Participating students will spend several days attending classes at Pestalozzischule Idstein as well as being immersed in a variety of cultural experiences and tours in Germany in February 2019.
+Grand Prize: Two week cultural immersion trip to The Caribbean Island of Roatan, Honduras.
+Participating students will spend time volunteering at local schools and lending humanitarian assistance to local charities, as well as being immersed in a variety of cultural experiences and tours in Roatan in February 2020.

 Alternate Grand Prize: Option of receiving a scholarship for post secondary school in place of the trip is available.